 Syracuse University is authorized under federal law to enroll non immigrant alien students.

 Graduate Financial Assistance

 Many graduate students receive financial assistance, either through Syracuse University or outside programs.
 For a full list of funding opportunities, visit Funding Options in the Graduate School website for additional information and deadlines.

 Hours of Operation

-- The College of Arts and Sciences’ humanities programs are concentrated in the Hall of Languages, Huntington Beard Crouse Hall, Bowne Hall, Sims Hall, and the Tolley Humanities Building.
+- The College of Arts and Sciences’ humanities programs are concentrated in the Hall of Languages, Huntington Beard Crouse Hall, Bowne Hall, and Sims Hall.
 Facilities for instruction and research in the sciences are located in the Life Sciences Complex, Physics Building, Heroy Geology Laboratory, Carnegie Library, the Center for Science and Technology, and on South Campus at 621 Skytop Road.

 - The Maxwell School of Citizenship and Public Affairs is housed primarily in Maxwell Hall and Eggers Hall with additional facilities in Lyman Hall.